ghungpham/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+`RDBMS` is relational database management system which focuses on the mathematical idea of relation amongts tabular forms of database (with rows and columns) that organizes information in a useful manner.

+SQL is the language that uses to manage database: it provides methods to organize and manipulate databses.

 1. Why do tables need a `primary key`?
+Tables need a primary key because it's the most efficient way to find data as primary key is unique, it helps organize, merging, and makes finding a specific data efficiently.
+It is the key to good database management.

 1. What is the name given to a table column that references the primary key on another table.

+It is called the foreign key, that makes relational database so powerful.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table!

 ## Project Set Up